ohorsey/pelorus/README.md

 ## Introduction

 I love my Moonlander, but one downside of a split keyboard is that it's no longer practical to type/use the whole keyboard with one hand while using a mouse, and going back and forth from my trackball to the right half of my keyboard was bumming me out.
+The navigator looked close to what I wanted, but I wasn't SURE I would like the palm or pointer finger positioning the official mounting would give me.

+Enter my slant on the ploopy Nano BTU mod.
+The 3d model is a slightly modified version of Shane Deileys, the innovation here is mostly the script, which doesn't require a Nano, so this script also works for other trackballs or input devices.
+I included a sample .service file to run it through systemd, but you can trigger it however you like.

 ![PXL_20260125_225050999~2.jpg](./assets/PXL_20260125_225050999~2.jpg)
 ![PXL_20260125_225117174.jpg](./assets/PXL_20260125_225117174.jpg)

-Enter my slant on the ploopy Nano BTU mod.
-Fair warning, the ZSA integration is specifically for linux and optimised for Fedora/centOS/RHEL/systemd, though it should be deployable anywhere.

 ## Bill of Materials